GauravJ3/Competitive-Programming-Data-Structures-And-Algorithms/README.md

 This repository contains my solutions to the problems majorly focused towards competitive programming as well as Common interview Questions.

 # This Repo includes solutions form sites:
 1.)
 Geeks For Geeks  2.)
 CodeChef  3.)
 InterviewBit  4.)
-Spoj .. etc
+Spoj 5.)
+Leetcode .. etc

 # How to Contribute
-You can feel free to add or optimize any solution i've provided or wrongly done, for that please feel free to fork the repo and open pull request for the effecient solution you know about for the problem :)
+Feel free to add / optimize any solution i've provided, for that please fork the repo, make a copy of that into your local machine, create a new branch for yourself and open up a pull request for the same:)

 # Language in which solution is coded
 1.)
 Java (initially)
+2.)
+Python (initial phase..)

 # Future Scope
 Updating solutions in other languages inculding , but not limited to 1.)
-Python
+Python (Doing it..)
 2.)
 JavaScript
 3.)
 C++